notgitbleed/notgitbleed.github.io/index.md

 # Name
 When we first started researching this issue (July/August 2021) Carolos Foscolos came up with the name GitBleed[^4], he also created a logo and registered ```gitbleed.com```.
 We also then registered gitbleed as a github handle, gitbleed@gmail.com and @gitbleed on twitter.
-We've been holding off publishing details to allow GitHub time to implement mitigations.
+We have been holding off publishing details to allow GitHub time to implement mitigations.

 In the meantime, other researchers found an issue with information leaking from a GitHub repo when using the ```--mirror``` switch with ```git clone``` [https://wwws.nightwatchcybersecurity.com/2022/02/11/gitbleed/] and named it GitBleed.
-As naming things is one of the two hard problems in computer science[^5] and the issue we've been researching is no longer 'GitBleed', we've gone with NotGitBleed.
+As naming things is one of the two hard problems in computer science[^5] and the issue we've been researching is no longer 'GitBleed', we have gone with NotGitBleed.

 # Footnotes
 [^1]: 50,000 to 100,000 figure is based on extrapolating data obtained for all commits within a range of fixed periods as we didn't have the time or resources to search every commit in GitHubs history.